lucianopereira86/Quasar-GreenSock-Portfolio/README.md

 quasar dev
 ```

-The main screen shows many portfolio blocks with different sizes.
-The black borders are merely for visualization.
-Each portfolio should have an image, the company's name and the service provided by it.
-Gifs are accepted as images.
+The main screen shows the portfolio grid.
+The black borders are merely for visualization of each portfolio block which must have an image, the company's name and the service provided by it.
+Gifs are accepted as images as well.

 ![quasar01](/docs/quasar01.JPG)